FlorianS4/project_4_django/README.md

 - to provide the user with the ability to create their post about a video game with their opinion.
 - to provide the user with the ability to leave a comment underneath a blog post.
 - to provide the user with the ability to edit or delete the post or a comment they created.
-- to provide the user with the ability to like a post.
+- to provide the user with the ability to like and bookmark a post.
 - to provide the user with a bookmark section, where they can see their bookmarked posts.
 - to provide the user with a possibility to get in contact with the side owner.